-Ensure the apprentice has the grading criteria and relevant documentation to hand before commencing the professional discussion (supported by a portfolio of evidence).
+Ensure that he/she has the grading criteria and relevant documentation to hand before commencing the professional discussion (supported by portfolio of evidence).

 Complete the relevant documentation prepared by the end-point assessment organisation, taking notes of what is said.